-The valet key cannot be used for the console box lock.
+The valet key cannot be used for the console box lock, the beside storage compartment lock, or the tailgate lock.

 To protect belongings when you leave a key with someone, give them the valet key only.

 Never leave these keys in the vehicle.